-The following is taken from a recent talk given by Bob Avakian
+The following is taken from a 2019 talk given by Bob Avakian

 All this—even the seemingly more “benign,” or oblivious, individualism—links up with the repeated and stubborn insistence on chasing after the illusion of painless progress.
 If something makes people uncomfortable—and still more, if it holds out the prospect of sacrifice, necessary sacrifice, on their part—far too many people turn away from it.
 As I’ve pointed out before, there’s this whole attitude of approaching reality as if it’s a “buffet,” or approaching it like a consumer: “Well, that makes me uncomfortable.
 I’ll just leave that to the side.
 I don’t want to look at that because that makes me uncomfortable.”

 I am going to talk later about some of the more ridiculous and outrageous forms of this.
 But just to give a little preview, as I pointed out in The New Communism, some people went on one of the college campuses a couple of years ago with a poster of Stolen Lives, people who’d been killed by police (not all of them, by any means, but dozens), and someone came up and started whining: “I don’t like that poster, it makes me feel unsafe.”
 As I commented at the time: Oh, boo-hoo!
 Let’s get out of this boo-hoo shit and start talking about and engaging seriously what’s happening to masses of people, one significant part of which is represented by what’s on that poster.